MicrosoftDocs/azure-docs/articles/iot-hub-device-update/device-update-agent-provisioning.md

 # Provision Azure Device Update for IoT Hub agent

 The Device Update module agent can run along with other system processes and [IoT Edge modules](../iot-edge/iot-edge-modules.md) that connect to your IoT Hub as part of the same logical device.
-This article describes how to provision the Device Update agent as a Module Identity.
+This article describes how to provision the Device Update agent as a module identity.

 >[!NOTE]
 >If you use the Device Update agent, make sure you're on the version 1.0.0 general availability (GA) version.
 You can check the installed versions of the Device Update agent and the Delivery Optimization agent in the [properties](device-update-plug-and-play.md#device-properties) section of your [IoT device twin](../iot-hub/iot-hub-devguide-device-twins.md).
 For more information, see [Migrate devices and groups to the latest Device Update release](migration-public-preview-refresh-to-ga.md).

 ## Module identity and device identity

 You can create up to 50 module identities under each Azure IoT Hub device identity.
-Each Module Identity implicitly generates a Module Identity Twin.
+Each module identity implicitly generates a module identity twin.
 On the device side, you can use the IoT Hub device SDKs to create modules that each open an independent connection to IoT Hub.

-Module Identity and Module Identity Twin provide capabilities similar to device identity and device twin, but at a finer granularity.
+module identity and module identity twin provide similar capabilities to device identity and device twin, but at a finer granularity.
 For more information, see [Understand and use module twins in IoT Hub](../iot-hub/iot-hub-devguide-module-twins.md).

-When you provision the Device Update agent as a Module Identity, all [communications](device-update-plug-and-play.md) between the device and the Device Update service must happen over the Module Twin.
+When you provision the Device Update agent as a module identity, all [communications](device-update-plug-and-play.md) between the device and the Device Update service must happen over the Module Twin.
 Remember to tag the Module Twin of the device when you create [device groups](device-update-groups.md).
-If you migrate from a device-level agent to adding the agent as a Module Identity, remove the older agent that communicated over the device twin.
+If you migrate from a device-level agent to adding the agent as a module identity, remove the older agent that communicated over the device twin.

 ## Supported update types